How to get a work visa in Chile? What are the types of visas and permit that you can use to work in Chile? How long does it take to get a work visa?

 You are eligible for this visa only if you already have a signed employment contract.
 Moreover, you cannot start working until the immigration service has formally received your documents and granted you a work visa.

 This visa also allows the worker’s family (spouse and children) to come to settle in Chile, provided you have the financial means to take care of them.

 If one of the parties decides to rescind the contract, the visa expires automatically.
 From the date of the breach, the worker has 30 days to apply for a new visa or to leave the country.

 If you come to work in Chile on behalf of a foreign company, while remaining an employee of the foreign company, the procedure is more complex.
 You have to apply for a temporary visa.
-To do so, you need to provide the following documents:

 This permit costs 150% of a standard work visa.
 It is therefore only useful from a financial point of view in rare cases.
 It is mainly used by foreign companies that need to send employees for a short period of time in Chile.
 For instance, this is the case of specialists on a technology, or of a particular need to make up for a labor shortage to finish a project, by transferring employees from another subsidiary.

 In this situation, the “subject to contract” visa above-mentioned does not apply, unless your profile is so interesting that the company is ready to sign a contract and wait 3 to 6 months for you to receive your work permit.